 With 'Barbie,' Greta Gerwig breaks a box office record for female directors

-With $162 million in ticket sales from North American theaters, according to studio totals Monday, “Barbie” catapulted past both “Captain Marvel,” which was co-directed by Anna Boden and opened to $153.4 million in 2019, and “Wonder Woman,” Patty Jenkins ’ 2017 film that debuted to $103.3 million.
+With $162 million in ticket sales from North American theaters, according to studio totals Monday, Greta Gerwig's “Barbie” catapulted past both “Captain Marvel,” which was co-directed by Anna Boden and opened to $153.4 million in 2019, and “Wonder Woman,” Patty Jenkins’ 2017 film that debuted at $103.3 million.
 Boasting a reported price tag of $145 million, “Barbie” also cost less to produce than “Captain Marvel” ($152 million) and “Wonder Woman” ($200 million).

 Globally, it far surpassed “Wonder Woman’s” debut with over $337 million versus $228.3 million, though “Captain Marvel’s” global launch was higher at $455 million.

-“Barbie’s” debut, $7 million higher than estimated on Sunday, is also significant because its audience was 65% women — not a surprise in and of itself, but as far as box office history is concerned, movies that open over $100 million often have a majority male audience (including both “Captain Marvel” and “Wonder Woman”).
-This, many have noted, is perhaps less a rule and more of a lack of big films that have been made and promoted with a blockbuster female audience in minds.
+“Barbie’s” debut, $7 million higher than estimated on Sunday, also is significant because its audience was 65% women.
+Movies that open with over $100 million often have a majority male audience (including both “Captain Marvel” and “Wonder Woman”).
+This, many have noted, is perhaps less a rule and more of a lack of big films that have been made and promoted with a blockbuster female audience in mind.

-A close, but imperfect comparison is “Fifty Shades of Grey,” which was directed by Sam Taylor-Johnson, and made $85 million in its first three days.
-The R-rated adaptation opened on Presidents Day weekend in 2017 for a five-day haul of $93 million.

 “Barbie” also earned the title of the third biggest July debut ever, surpassing Christopher Nolan’s “The Dark Knight” and “The Dark Knight Rises" — not adjusted for inflation — and trailing only the live-action “The Lion King” and “Harry Potter and the Deathly Hallows: Part 2.”

-Gerwig co-wrote and directed “Barbie” which is intended to be the first of many Mattel-inspired spinoffs.
-And in just one weekend it’s already surpassed the domestic grosses her last two films, “Little Women,” which earned $108.1 million and “Lady Bird,” with $49 million.
-In 2018, Gerwig also made history by becoming the fifth woman to be nominated for the best director Oscar (for “Lady Bird” ).
-As of 2023, there have now been seven women nominated for best director, and some are already predicting that Gerwig will notch another nod for next year's ceremony.
+Gerwig co-wrote and directed “Barbie,” which is intended to be the first of many Mattel-inspired spinoffs.
+And in just one weekend, it’s already surpassed the domestic grosses her last two films, “Little Women,” which earned $108.1 million, and “Lady Bird,” with $49 million.
+In 2018, Gerwig also made history by becoming the fifth woman to be nominated for the best director Oscar (for “Lady Bird”).
+As of this year, there have now been seven women nominated for best director, and some are already predicting that Gerwig will notch another nod for next year's ceremony.